Daphne bholua: Subspecies

-Some sources have also recognized a subspecies, D. bholua subsp. emeiensis.
-Plants of the World and the online Flora of China treat this as the separate species Daphne emeiensis.
+Some sources have also accepted a subspecies D. bholua subsp. emeiensis; POWO and the online Flora of China treat this as the separate species Daphne emeiensis.

 Distribution

-D. bholua has a wide range in the Himalayas and adjoining ranges, from Nepal through Bhutan, Bangladesh, Myanmar and Vietnam, into Sichuan and north-west Yunnan.
+D. bholua has a wide range in the Himalayas and adjoining ranges, from Nepal through Bhutan, Bangladesh, Myanmar, to Sichuan and north-west Yunnan and northwestern Vietnam.

 In Nepal, the plant's common name is baruwa; in Tibet it is chu chu.
+It has also been called "paper daphne" or "Nepalese paper plant" from its use in paper-making.

 Uses

-D. bohlua is one of a number of species of Daphne that are used in traditional paper-making in Nepal, hence its common English name of "paper daphne".
+D. bohlua is one of a number of species of Daphne that are used in traditional paper-making in Nepal.

 The inner bark also yields a fibre that is used to make rope.

 Although all parts of the plant are said to be poisonous, the bark and roots are used in traditional medicine in Nepal to treat fevers.